kevinmeehanofficial/FIN_LLAMA/README.md

 Thank you to [Andre Karpathy](https://github.com/karpathy/llama2.c) for the initial training script and model card, which was modified for this project.

-This repo will become a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SDG and a focus on minimalism and simplicity.
+This repo will become a "full-stack" train + inference solution for Llama 2 LLM in Python and Pytorch, with SGC and a focus on minimalism and simplicity.